john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

-**A *side effect* is essentially a reference to the potential undesired results of indirect inputs or outputs of a function.**
+## A side effect references the undesired results of indirect input/outputs of a function.

-## Indirect inputs and outputs lead to side effects.
 For example, take a look at the procedure below.
 While this bit of code technically will work, this is NOT a function because while there a relationship between the inputs and the outputs, the inputs and the outputs are INDIRECT so it is not a true function even thought there is a semantic relationship between the variables used in the function and the stated variables outside that function.
 Note that there are NO parameters listed and there is NO return keyword.
 Simply put, while this does work, there is a lack of security and proveability that makes this a true function.
 ```JavaScript
   function add() {                    // impure function with no parameters passed in.